dlete/wk_eos/documentation/installation.md

 ```
 from now on we will refer to `<directory_name>` as `<base>`

-Change the prompt to the newly created directory
+Change directory to the newly created directory
 ```bash
 mkdir cd ./<base>
 ```